PCOS: From symptoms to self-advocacy. Get the handbook

 Use an ovulation predictor kit to plan sexual intercourse:

 Having sexual intercourse when you are ovulating gives you the best chance of conceiving.
-Using an ovulation predictor kit can make knowing the exact dates you’re ovulating easier.
+Using an ovulation predictor kit can make make it easier to know the exact dates you’re ovulating.
 This way, you won’t miss any potential days in your fertile window.

-The Inito app shows “high fertility” when Estrogen levels have risen.
+• The app shows “high fertility” when Estrogen levels have risen.
 On high fertility days, it’s recommended that you have sex every other day to maximize your chances of pregnancy.

-Following the LH surge, there should be a rise in PdG (urine metabolite of progesterone) to show that you have actually ovulated.
+• Following the LH surge, there should be a rise in PdG (urine metabolite of progesterone) to show that you have actually ovulated.
 Inito shows “ovulation confirmed” once your PdG has risen steadily after the LH surge.
+Learn more: High fertility vs. Peak fertility

 Was this article helpful?